sahilparekh1212/B5/README.md

 ### Bootstrap Project
-Project Id: B5
+Project Id: Responsive Bootstrap Only Project

-Project Focus: To create a web project which uses Bootstrap-5 for styling.
+Project Description:
+This project uses Only Bootstrap.
+Page styling, responsiveness and interactability is implemented by Bootstrap.

+Note:
+Custom CSS and custom javascript are not used.